 When a pupil is 16 years old or (s)he is 15 and has completed the first 2 years of full-time education (passed or not) (s)he may enter a system of alternating learning and working (Systeem van deeltijds leren en deeltijds werken).
-All pupils in part-time education are obliged to combine learning and working for at least 28 hours a week.
-There exist 2 pathways of combining:
+Also this system is currently being reformed (start 2019, end 2025/2026) in the context of the modernization of secondary education.

-- A centre for apprenticeships (in Flanders organised in Syntra training centre): pupils follow a theoretical training in a Syntra training centre one day a week and a practical training in a company or with a self-employed person for four days a week.
+- a centre for apprenticeships (in Flanders organised in Syntra training centre): pupils follow one day a week a theoretical training in a Syntra training centre and four days of practical training in a company or with a self-employed person.

-The systems of learning and working have recently been reformed to a system of dual learning.
-Dual learning is fully implemented from 1 September 2019.
-In the coalition agreement of 2014, the Flemish Government raised the ambition to reform the system of learning and working into a system of dual learning.
+The systems of learning and working will be reformed to a system of dual learning.
 Dual learning can be considered a pathway that stands alongside full-time education.
 Both pathways are equivalent to each other and result after successful completion in a secondary education degree.
-How many hours a week a pupil will work in the workplace will depend on their field of study and the type of agreement.
+How many hours a week pupils will work in the workplace will depend on their field of study and the type of agreement.
 A workplace is guaranted for every pupil that wants to do dual learning.
 Actors in both policy areas of education and training and employment have committed themselves to fulfilling the workplace guarantee.
 Furthermore, sectoral partnerships are created with the educational providers, the sectoral social partners, Syntra Flanders and the public employment services.
 Through this new system, young people will be able to obtain their qualifications on the work floor in more fields of study.
-Dual learning is also possible in special needs secondary education.
+Dual learning is also be possible in special needs secondary education.
 More information can be found on the portal website on dual learning (duaal leren).